These five riders achieved fame for their deeds on and off the track, and I’d like to pay my respects.

 Roberts represented Yamaha for the duration of his 13-year-long professional racing career, and advocated heavily for stricter safety standards in racing while doing so.
 Today, he owns his own motorcycle company and racing team.

-For 18 years, London-born Barry Sheene graced the world of motorcycle racing with his lucky number seven and his quirky pre-race rituals (I’m referring, of course, to his tendency to smoke through a hole he drilled into his helmet before many of his races).
+For 18 years, London-born Barry Sheene graced the world of motorcycle racing with his lucky number seven and his quirky pre-race rituals (before many of his races, he used to smoke through a hole he drilled into his helmet).

 Video Source: Mr. Autosportfan YouTube